top of page

 Discuss screening frequency with your ophthalmologist; every 6 months is not necessary for most patients.

-For more practical tips, see the blog post, HCQ III.
+For more practical tips, see HCQ III - PRACTICAL CONSIDERATIONS.

 bottom of page